sysrev/sysrev/README.md

    (project.clj sets this to port 7888 by default)

 1. M-x cider-connect (use localhost and port 7888)

+    Note: You must be visiting a file that is in the root dir of the project in order for M-. to follow fn names properly.
+    It is a good idea to run "cider-connect" while visiting project.clj in the root dir

 1. In the repl, run